 How can older adults (65+) recognize and get help for depression?

 Everyone ages differently.
 Older adulthood (65+) can be a period of life that brings newfound freedom to retire and focus on new hobbies, travel, or spending more time with family.
-However, older adulthood can also bring many difficult life changes such as losing loved ones, having more health concerns, living with aches and pains, having less independence, and experiencing financial challenges.
+However, older adulthood can also bring difficult life changes like losing loved ones, having more health concerns, living with aches and pains, having less independence, and experiencing financial challenges.
 These life changes sometimes happen alongside mood symptoms such as grief, sadness, and loneliness.
 While these mood symptoms may be a normal part of aging, long periods of sadness that affect a person’s energy, desire to participate in fun and meaningful activities, connection with others, and physical health are not.

 Depression is Not a Normal Part of Aging